Ecotourism has become

 Costa Rica

-conditions for catching the big wave.
+conditions for catching a big wave.
 Parasailing and wind surfing,

 swimming and beachcombing are also favorite pastimes along either